How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Abstract

 \section{Abstract}

-We release MMSMR,\footnote{Pronounced like \textbf{mesmer}ize.} a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset to enable future work on metrics and evaluation for dialog.
-Automatic metrics for dialogue evaluation should be robust proxies for human judgments; however, the verification of robustness is currently far from satisfactory.
-To quantify the robustness correlation and understand what is necessary in a test set, we create and release an 8-reference dialog dataset by extending single-reference evaluation sets and introduce this new language learning conversation dataset.
-We then train 1750 systems and evaluate them on our novel test set and the DailyDialog dataset.
-We release the novel test set, and model hyper parameters, inference outputs, and metric scores for each system on a variety of datasets (upon publication).
+We describe MMSMR,\footnote{Pronounced like \textbf{mesmer}ize.} a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset to enable the evaluation of dialog systems and metrics.
+MMSMR enables us to analyze relationships between automatic metrics, and we aim to use it to validate or challenge relationships between well-established metrics.
+We create and release an 8-reference dialog dataset by extending single-reference evaluation sets and introduce a new language learning conversation dataset.
+We then train 1750 systems and evaluate them along with publicly available large models on our novel test set and the DailyDialog dataset.
+In addition to the test set (3,200 prompts), we release model hyperparameters (1,750 models), inference of our models and six state-of-the-art open-source model outputs (18,630 per prompt), and metric scores for each system on a variety of datasets.

+\ignore{ contributions (dataset?) - multi-turn dataset w/ multiple references (9+) - ESL 2/3 (1k) + NCM (200) + DailyDialog (?
+100) - LOTS of models (same arch) (1400+) -- 15 diff arch - evaluation metrics (30+) - ??? human evaluations - what's the best systems _not_ how good are the metrics - MT metrics track only on the strongest systems - any output that is the top X for any metric

+RQ: - examining parameters of the models: "what is the effect of parameters" - what is the correlation between different metrics? - does it change by quality - how important are multiple references?
+(DialogDialog baseline [Gupta] 100 12-way, $\Delta$BLEU paper) - annotation budget for X - 1 ref or better to have X/4 sentences w/ 4 references each - No current metric eval (high quality DSTC9 BAD) sets have $> 30$ models.
+Do we need lots of model diversity? - When do we see Simpson's Paradox -- if at all? -